 - a) Note that 21 scholar contracts cannot be concluded until the subsidiary agreement between icipe and the government of Nigeria is concluded.
-Discussion is underway with the government of Nigeria. - b) The EB is reminded to note the dates of the RSIF Annual Conference for 15-19 November, 2021 updated concept note together with invitation letters will follow. - 1.2 Capacity development for the operation and management of doctoral training scholarships in selected AHUs
+Discussion is underway with the government of Nigeria. - b) The EB is reminded to note the dates of the RSIF Annual Conference for 15-19 November, 2021 updated concept note together with invitation letters will follow. - c) Note the concerns and clarifications highlighted by icipe on the RSIF Permanent Fund in letter to the World Bank, copied to the EB dated 4 June 2021.

+1.2 Capacity development for the operation and management of doctoral training scholarships in selected AHUs